Featured Leaders

 ADVERSITY IS OPPORTUNITY

-Editor's note: Tim Cunningham, Executive Vice President and Chief Information Officer at Grange Insurance and 2024 CIO Tomorrow Committee Chair, will be the featured leader at IT Martini Today on August 27th, 2024.
+Editor's note: Tim Cunningham, Executive Vice President and Chief Information Officer at Grange Insurance and 2024 CIO Tomorrow Committee Chair, was the featured leader at IT Martini Today on August 27th, 2024.

 ERVAN RODGERS